mardelmariam/nvidia_cuda_tensorflow/README.md

 Replace the "X" with the version number you installed.

-## 7. Sanity check: Detect Nvidia GPU
+## 7. Sanity check: Detect Nvidia GPU for CUDA

 Open Windows command window with Windows key + R, cmd.
 Type: